OlssonDev/olssondev.github.io/_posts/2023-02-19-UnderstandingWhyCastsCanBeExpensive.md

 Use interfaces when you want the same call to multiple classes, don't use interfaces if you need one implementation of the function, just cast it.
 It's easier to read and debug.

 A bad use case for interfaces (Single implementations of interface functions make no sense.
-Cast to Game State and add the point):
+Cast to Game State and add the points instead):

 ![UselessInterfaceCall](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/Casting/Image_11.JPG)